Affine BPS algebras, W algebras, and the cohomological Hall algebra of $\mathbb{A}^2$: Abstract

 \section{Abstract}

-In this paper we introduce affinizations and deformations of the BPS Lie algebra associated to a tripled quiver with potential, and use them to precisely determine the $T$-equivariant cohomological Hall algebra $\CoHA_{\mathbb{A}^2}^T$ of compactly supported coherent sheaves on $\mathbb{A}_{\mathbb{C}}^2$, acted on by a torus $T$.
+We introduce affinizations and deformations of the BPS Lie algebra associated to a tripled quiver with its canonical cubic potential, and use them to precisely determine the $T$-equivariant cohomological Hall algebra $\CoHA_{\mathbb{A}^2}^T$ of compactly supported coherent sheaves on $\mathbb{A}_{\mathbb{C}}^2$, acted on by a torus $T$.
 In particular we show that this algebra is spherically generated for all $T$.